• 1 package (200g) Unsalted Butter, at room temperature

 2. Grease a 24cm round baking tin and line the base with parchment paper.
 Preheat the oven to 160°C. In a bowl, mix the flour, baking powder, cinnamon, nutmeg, and cloves.
 In a separate bowl or mixer, cream the unsalted butter and sugar until light and fluffy.

 3. Add the eggs one by one, continuing to beat.
-Reduce the mixer speed and gradually add the flour mixture.
-Fold in the candied fruits soaked in brandy and the walnuts.
-Beat until you have a light, fluffy cake batter.
+Lower the mixer speed and gradually add the flour mixture.
+Add the candied fruits that have soaked in the brandy and the walnuts.
+Beat until you have a fluffy cake batter.

-4. Pour the batter into the prepared tin and use a spoon to level the surface.
-Bake in the preheated oven for 1 hour and 15 minutes, or until a wooden skewer inserted into the center of the cake comes out clean.
+4. Pour the batter into the tin and use a spoon to level the surface.
+Bake in the preheated oven for 1 hour and 15 minutes, or until a wooden skewer inserted into the center comes out clean.

-5. Once baked, let it cool and then turn it out of the tin after scoring around the edges.
+5. Once baked, let it cool and turn it out after scoring around the edges.
 Pierce the surface with a wooden skewer and drizzle with 2 tablespoons of brandy.
 Repeat this process for 3-4 days.
-If making it many days in advance, wrap it tightly in plastic wrap, keep it in a cool place, and 'feed' it with a little brandy every 3–4 days.
+If making it many days in advance, wrap it in plastic wrap, keep it in a cool place, and 'water' it with a little brandy every 3–4 days.
 This keeps it moist and full of aroma.

 Before decorating, make the icing:

-1. Place the icing sugar in a bowl and gradually add the lemon juice.
+1. Place the icing sugar in a bowl and pour in the lemon juice.
 Mix until you have a relatively thick icing.